filetrust/glasswall-sdk-site/docs/4-testing/artifacts/GwRegressionTester.md

 `ManageAndProtectTests: <List<ManageAndProtectTest>>` (Optional) This is a list of [Manage and Protect Tests](#internalGwRegressionTesterManageAndProtectTests) that will be performed on the managed file.

 `Managed: <bool>` (Optional) This specifies whether the files should be managed or non-conforming.
 If this field is not specified then only issues such as timeouts or crashes will be treated as test failures.
-This field is only applied to the managed managed files.
+This field is applied only to the managed files.

 `NonConformingFileAction: <NonConformingFileActions>` This specifies how the initial non-conforming files should be treated.
 Non-conforming files are always empty so there is not much that we can do with them.
 Possible options are `SkipTests` or `FailTests`.
 The `SkipTests` options will skip executing tests on files that are non-conforming, while `FailTests` will treat the initial non-conforming files are test failures.

-### !OneAgainstAnotherTestMode {#internalGwRegressionTesterOneAgainstAnotherTestMode}
+### !OneAgainstAnotherTestMode <a name="internalGwRegressionTesterOneAgainstAnotherTestMode"></a>

 This test mode is used for comparing one Glasswall mode against another.
 Each of the fields in this mode specifies a test to be carried out.
 Setting the field to `true` will execute the test, while setting it to `false` or leaving it out of the configuration file, will disable the test.
 These are the fields: